mwittrock/cpilint/README.md

 ## Documentation

-Instructions on installing and using CPILint is available in the [wiki](https://github.com/mwittrock/cpilint/wiki).
+Instructions on installing and using CPILint are available in the [wiki](https://github.com/mwittrock/cpilint/wiki).

 ## License

 CPILint is licensed under the MIT license.
 For the full license text, please see the LICENSE.txt file in the root of the repository.

+## Contributing

+The CPILint project is not currently looking for code contributions.
+This may change in the future.